No Vet Visit Needed. Free Shipping $49+ | Small delays - thanks for bearing with us (learn more)

 The Importance of Year-Round Tick Treatment for Pets

-1. Ticks Are Active in All Seasons
+1. Ticks Are Active in Every Season

-4. Continuous Protection
+4. Continuous Protection Prevents Gaps in Coverage

 5. Peace of Mind for Pet Owners

-Choosing the Right Tick Prevention Method
+Choosing the Right Tick Prevention for Your Pet

 No Warranties: The information in this article is provided "as is" without any representations or warranties, express or implied.
 We do not warrant that the information in this article is complete, true, accurate, or non-misleading.